maximedgr/New_Listed_Coin_BOT/README.md

 # New Coin Listed - BOT Telegram
-This project offers you to host a telegram bot detecting the new coins listed on different chains: Ethereum, Solana, Cardano, Polygon, BSC...
+This project allows you to host a telegram bot detecting new coins listed on different chains: Ethereum, Solana, Cardano, Polygon, BSC...

 You can host it directly on your machine or on a remote server to receive notifications at any time through the Telegram messaging application.